Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 \section{Tree-rooted planar maps and their cyclic sieving}

 The aim of this section is to establish cyclic sieving phenomena for \emm tree-rooted maps,, that is, planar maps equipped with a distinguished spanning tree.
-A rotation that generalizes the ordinary rotation $R$ acts of these objets.
+A rotation that generalises the ordinary rotation~$R$ acts on these objects.

-We begin with some definitions, and then prove three CS results.
+We begin with some definitions, and then prove three cyclic sieving results; see Theorems~\ref{thm:TMij}, \ref{thm:TMn}, and~\ref{thm:TMd} below.
 The existence of such phenomena was actually the original motivation of this paper.
 To finish, we translate these results in terms of cubic maps equipped with a Hamiltonian cycle, and in terms of lattice walks confined to a quadrant.